-- Select appropriate mathematical and computer-based methods for modelling and analysing problems. - Select appropriate solutions for engineering problems based on analytical thinking. - Think in a creative and innovative way in problem solving and design. - Combine, exchange, and assess different ideas, views, and knowledge from a range of sources. - Assess and evaluate the characteristics and performance of components, systems and processes. - Investigate the failure of components, systems, and processes. - Solve engineering problems, often on the basis of limited and possibly contradicting information.
+- Adopt suitable national and international standards and codes to: design, build, operate, inspect and maintain industrial equipment and systems. - Select appropriate solutions for engineering problems based on analytical thinking. - Think in a creative and innovative way in problem solving and materials selection. - Combine, exchange, and assess different ideas, views, and knowledge from a range of sources.